quasilyte/goism/docs/translation_spec.md

 ### (2) Numeric types

-On Go level (compilation time), everything is the same, but during the runtime, all types are implemented in terms of Elisp numbers (int and float).
+On type system level, everything is the same as in normal Go, but during execution all types are implemented in terms of Elisp numbers (int and float).

 All signed types are implemented without special treatment.
 This means that `int8`, ..., `int64` are simple Elisp integer.